Pristiq (Desvenlafaxine) Side Effects Timeline: Week by Week

 Month 2-3: Stabilization and Improvement

-By the second month of treatment, most initial side effects begin to stabilize or improve significantly.
-Your body has typically adjusted to the medication's presence, and neurotransmitter levels become more balanced.
+By the second month of treatment, most initial side effects have stabilized, improved significantly, or resolved.
+Your body has typically adjusted to the medication's presence, and neurotransmitter levels are more balanced.
 This is when many patients report feeling the full therapeutic benefits of Pristiq.

-Nausea, dizziness, and headaches often decrease substantially during this period.
-However, some side effects may persist, including dry mouth, constipation, or mild sleep changes.
+Some side effects may persist, including dry mouth, constipation, or sleep changes.
 These ongoing effects are usually manageable and less intense than during the initial weeks.
-This stabilization pattern is similar to what occurs with medroxyprogesterone side effects timeline experiences.

 Weight changes may become more noticeable during months 2-3.
 Some patients experience modest weight loss, while others may gain weight.
 These changes are typically gradual and can be influenced by improvements in appetite and energy levels as depression symptoms resolve.